 Palermo Sicily, Italy Travel Guide

 No specific vaccinations are for entry to Italy from most countries.
 Routine vaccinations (MMR, DTaP, Varicella, Polio, Influenza) up-to-date.
 Depending on travel style and duration, Hep A and B, and Rabies might be considered.
-Consult a travel health professional 4-6 weeks prior to your trip for tailored guidance.
+Consult a travel health professional 4-6 weeks ahead of time to your trip for tailored guidance.

 Common health concerns in Palermo include sunburn and sunstroke in summer.
 Use High SPF sunscreen, wear hats, and seek shade.
 Stay hydrated.
 Mosquitoes exist in warmer months; use insect repellent.
 Practice good food hygiene to avoid gastric distress.
 Consume food from reputable sources.